hashicorp/terraform-provider-azuread/docs/guides/service_principal_oidc.md

 $ export ARM_TENANT_ID="00000000-0000-0000-0000-000000000000"
 ```

 The provider will use the `ARM_OIDC_TOKEN` environment variable as an OIDC token.
 You can use this variable to specify the token provided by your OIDC provider.
+If your OIDC provider provides an ID token in a file, you can specify the path to this file with the `ARM_OIDC_TOKEN_FILE_PATH` environment variable.

 When running in GitHub Actions, the provider will detect the `ACTIONS_ID_TOKEN_REQUEST_URL` and `ACTIONS_ID_TOKEN_REQUEST_TOKEN` environment variables set by the GitHub Actions runtime.
 You can also specify the `ARM_OIDC_REQUEST_TOKEN` and `ARM_OIDC_REQUEST_URL` environment variables.